benwiebe/RGB-LED-Controller/README.md

 wish to display.
 The list of supported patterns is:

 0. 2 seconds each of all red, all green, all blue in a jump mode.
 Good for testing an LED strip.
+1. 2 seconds each of red, green, blue, yellow, cyan, magenta, and white in a jump mode.
+Good for testing an LED strip.
+2. 2 second fades between red, green, and blue, creating a rainbow.

 ### Saving Patterns
 Once you have a pattern that you like, you can save (or "commit") it for use every time your board powers-on.
 To do this,